JorisParee/TakenBeurs/README.md

 - nothing gets shown
 - dates (in the database) is not working corret
 - error that we want to load site before it initialized. check how to do that best
+- make some kind of updatelistener that updates the site view when new prices or completeds are made.